Nordiq Canada Race License 2019/20 Competition Season

 Race categories for licenses are based on the new Competition Model.
 Year of Birth and race distances will define race categories during the 2019/20 Competition season.

-.
-You must have a current race license or a Supporting Member Day license to compete in CCC sanctioned events.
+You must have a Nordiq Canada race license or a Supporting Member Day license to compete in Nordiq Canada sanctioned events.

-The visually impaired athlete is to purchase online their CCC race license as well as a guide license of $15 for the season.
-The guide license allows the athlete to have as many guides in a season as necessary for them to compete.
-The guide does not need to purchase a CCC licence; however every unlicensed guide must sign a waiver at their first race of the season.
-If the regular and only guide of the athlete has a CCC race license the athlete does not need to purchase the guide license.
+The visually impaired athlete is to purchase their Nordiq Canada race license as well as a guide license for the season.
+The guide license allows the athlete to have as many guides in a season as necessary.
+Each guide does not need to purchase a Nordiq Canada licence; however every unlicensed guide must sign a waiver at their first race of the season.
+If the regular and only guide of the athlete has a Nordiq Canada race license, the athlete does not need to purchase the guide license.

 FIS Race License

-You must include your CCC and FIS license numbers when registering for events to have your results eligible for FIS points.
-An additional fee will be assessed to retroactively add license numbers to “Official” result lists.
+You must also include your Nordiq Canada and FIS license numbers when registering for events to have your results eligible for FIS points.
+An additional fee will be assessed to retroactively add license numbers to “official” result lists.

 International Paralympic Committee Nordic skiing (IPCNS) Race License